-Rural Economic Action Plan (REAP) Application

-COMMUNITY DEVELOPMENT - FY 2023
+Rural Economic Action Plan (REAP) Application COMMUNITY DEVELOPMENT - FY 2026

-1. APPLICANT INFORMATION

-A. Name:County:

-B. Address: Phone:

-Email:

-C. Applicant's Chief Elected Official:

-D. Applicant's Contact Person (if other than chief elected official):

-Name:

-Address: Phone: -

-E. E-mail: Population (for City/Town/Unincorporated Area of County): (Based on most recent Decennial Census information)

-Н. Total number of people benefiting from project: n)

-A. Detailed Project Description (refer to the description in your engineering report or detailed

-Λ. budget for assistance):

-B. Project Location (attach map of target area): C. Amount of Grant Request (REAP \$): 0, Total Project Cost (all sources of funding): D. Anticipated Project Start Date (Assume contract award Jan 2023, # of days after contract award): E. Detailed Project Budget (Form attached) F Attach cost estimate(s) (ex.
+I. APPLICANT INFORMATION A. Name County B. Address City State ZIP Phone Email C. Applicant's Chief Elected Official D. Applicant's Contact Person (if other than chief elected official) Phone Email E. 1.
+Population (for City/Town/Unincorporated Area of County) (Based on most recent Decennial Census information) 2.
+Total number of people benefiting from project: (This may be different from the population number) II.
+PROJECT INFORMATION A. Detailed Project Description (refer to the description in your engineering report or detailed budget for assistance) B. Project Location (attach map of target area) C. Amount of Grant Request (REAP \$) Total Project Cost (all sources of funding) D. Anticipated Project Start Date (Assume contract award Jan 2026, number of days after contract award) E. Detailed Project Budget (Form attached) F. Attach cost estimate(s) (ex.
 Catalog pages, Engineering Estimate, County Quote, other quotes, etc.).

-Rural Economic Action Plan (REAP) Application COMMUNITY DEVELOPMENT - FY2023
+G. Check all items (that apply) and have been accomplished to date: ☐ Engineering Report or Cost Estimate Quotes

+□ Other

-G, Check all items (that apply) and have been accomplished to date: Engineering Report or Cost Estimate Quotes Other III.
-REGIONAL OBJECTIVES (2 pts each) A. D oes the project promote public health and safety?
-(Including do you have a Consent Order or Notic e of Violation?) □Yes □No If yes,-please explain and provide a copy of the Consent Order or No otice of Violation, if applicable oes the project enhance economic development (e.g. adds permanent jobs, brings in new busir ness)? □Yes □No If yes, please explain: 5 × C, D oes the project promote intergovernmental cooperation? ☐Yes ☐No If yes, please explain: D. Is s the project included in regional or local plans such as a comprehensive plan, strategic plan, al improvement plan (CIP), hazard mitigation plan or similar plans? • es No If yes, please provide documentation and list the name of the plan.
+PAGE 2 - REAP Application - Community Development - FY 2026 III.
+REGIONAL OBJECTIVES (2 pts each) A. Does the project promote public health and safety? ☐ Yes ☐ No If yes, please explain: Do you have a Consent Order or Notice of Violation? 🗖 Yes 🗖 No 🏻 If yes, Please provide a copy B. Is there an Economic Development component to this project?
+Does this project create permanent jobs or bring in new business?
+Yes No If yes, please explain: C. In these are intercovery montal component to this project?
+Are any other according to disc contributing C. Is there an intergovernmental component to this project?
+Are any other governmental bodies contributing funds/in-kind efforts or materials to this project?
+Yes No If yes, please explain: D. Is the project included in regional or local plans such as a comprehensive plan, strategic plan, capital improvement plan (CIP), hazard mitigation plan, or similar plans?
+If yes, please provide documentation and list the name of the plan.
+IV.
+PROJECT IMPACT (up to 15 pts each) A. Explain Health and Safety Impact (e.g. Water/sewer line improvements, emergency preparedness, fire projects, etc.): B. Please describe any other impacts your project may have:

-Rural Economic Action Plan (REAP) Application COMMUNITY DEVELOPMENT - FY2023

-PROJECT IMPACT (Up to 15 points total) IV.
-A. Explain Health and Safety Impact (e.g. Water/sewer line improvements, emergency preparedness, fire projects, etc.): B. Please describe any other impacts your project may have V. LOCAL EFFORT (not required, but up to 5 points are awarded for match) A. Please describe additional local resources such as local funds, labor and materials, etc. and list below. (including Community/ County labor and equipment) B. Non-REAP Source Non-REAP Funding Amount donated materials (give actual or estimated worth).
+V. LOCAL EFFORT (not require ed, but up to 5 points are awarded for match A. Please describe additional local re sources such as local funds, labor and materials, etc. and list below. (including Community/ County lab or and equipment) B. Does your Community have a Sale s Tax Rate?
+If so, what is the current rate: C. If additional funds are being contri buted to this project, please describe where these funds are coming from.
+These non-REAP funds must also be reflected on the project application budget form.
+Non-REAP Source Non-REAP Funding Amount grants@incog.org mail this application along with substantiating documentation, to:

+Once completed, email the completed application along with substantiating documentation, to:

+- OR -

+INCOG

+Attn: JT Darling

+2 West Second Street, Suite 800

+Tulsa, OK 74103

+If you have any questions, contact JT Darling at 918-579-9494 or jdarling@incog.org

-Sources may be local funds, other grant funds, volunteer labor (list # of hours at \$10/hour) or
+^{}Sources may be local funds, other grant funds, volunteer labor (list # of hours at \$10/hour) or donated materials (give actual or estimated worth).